 Like many emerging technologies, online eye exams have advantages and disadvantages.
 The primary advantage is convenience: patients can complete the exam in their own home without going to a medical office.

-Stop a minute and think about that decision in relation to other medical care you seek out.
+Stop a minute and think about that decision concerning other medical care you seek out.
 In any other field of medicine, would you be content to substitute care over the internet for a visit to a doctor who could examine you fully and address any health issues that you may or may not have been aware of?

-While eye exams might seem like something that is safe to farm out to computers, apply that same standard to other areas of your health: would you be comfortable getting care from an allergist, dermatologist, or audiologist over an electronic device, let alone a pediatrician, endocrinologist, or cardiologist?
+While eye exams might seem like something safe to farm out to computers, apply that same standard to other areas of your health: would you be comfortable getting care from an allergist, dermatologist, or audiologist over an electronic device, let alone a pediatrician, endocrinologist, or cardiologist?

 Doctors in those medical specialties also use tests and scans to measure data points about your health, just as the online eye exams do.